valayDave/mnist-experiments-with-metaflow/Readme.md

 ## Experiment Analysis

 - After running a couple of Experiments successfully running the [experiments_analytics.ipynb](experiments_analytics.ipynb) will help create charts that will help analyse different parameters of the Experiment.

-## Some Ideas

-- Time Measurement decorator to measure start and endtime of the Steps